natxty/handoff/users/users.md

 |  4 | \bas{2,}\b             |        1 |          0 |
 ```

+**Industry Experiences** are also a database-driven form field, checkboxes as custom buttons.
+Of note is that a user can add a custom Industry, via the _Other_ button and the form field that's made visible.
+These will be stored as well, but will not appear on the list.

 #### Budget Slider ####
 A highly customized slider, most of the slider functions are located in the above-mentiond `profile.js` file.
 This is used to set the range of budgets for which a Talent will receive notifications.